achrafsouk/image-optimization/README.md

 When you are ready for production, create a new CloudFron behavior for every image extension you want to optimze, with the following caracteristics:
 * path pattern = image extension (e.g. *.jpg)
 * origin = created origin group
-* CloudFront Function on viewer event = the created CloudFront Function name
+* CloudFront Function on viewer request event = the created CloudFront Function name (make sure you publish the function before)

 ## License